Unitarity of Symplectic Fermion in $\alpha$-vacua with Negative Central Charge: Appendix D: Non- -Hermiticity and Real Eigenvalue

 One can repeat the same procedure with the operator $\tilde{\cJ}$ instead of $\cJ$ ({\it e.g.} $\tilde{\cJ}$-norm {\it etc.}).
 Then one may drop the tilde and $\alpha$ superscript in the oscillators and the operator $\tilde{J}$.
 Or from the beginning, one may use the non-trivial mode expansion \eqref{eq: mode expansion alpha} to quantize the oscillators.

 With the mode expansion~\eqref{eq: mode expansion alpha} (with tilde and $\alpha$ dropped), $L_0$ is given by

 up to the vacuum energy density $-{1\over 8}$.
 Note that $L_0$ is not $\cJ$-Hermitian.
-Therefore it is not guaranteed that the eigenvalue of $L_0$ has real eigenvalues.
-To diagonalize $L_0$, it is sufficient to consider a subspace consist which consist of
+Therefore it is not guaranteed that $L_0$ has real eigenvalues.
+To diagonalize $L_0$, it is sufficient to consider a subspace that consists of

 The matrix element $M_{jk}$ of the operator $L_0$ with double-bracket is given by

 and we have

 The eigenvalues of the matrix $M$ are $\{0,n,n,2n\}$ which is identical to the eigenvalues of $L_0$ with the original mode expansion in~\eqref{eq: mode expansion of psi}.
 Although the operator is non-$\cJ$-Hermitian, it has real eigenvalues.
 This is because there exists a Bogoliubov transformation which makes the operator $L_0$ $\cJ$-Hermitian with new definition of $\cJ$ operator.